yugabyte/ybu/TFE/YBU-31/ybu-31.md

 ## Introduction

 In this hands-on deployment lab, you will create a Yugabyte Universe that consists of a three node cluster in a multi-zone topology.
+Each node will reside in the same region, but in a different availability zone as shown in the following diagram:

+![Architecture Diagram of a Multi-zone Three Node Yugabyte Universe](./assets/images/50-multi_zone_topology_1600x700.png)

-Each node will reside in the same region, but in a different availability zone.
-The purpose is to demonstrate Yugabyte Platform's ability to provide high availability and workload distribution.
+The purpose of a creating a multi-zone topology is to demonstrate Yugabyte Platform's ability to provide high availability and workload distribution.
 The added resiliency in a multi-zone topology protects against potential failures in case resources in a single availability zone become unavailable.
 This topology can withstand a single zone failure, but not two or more.

-The topology of this three-node database cluster includes a node in each availability zone in a single region as shown in the following diagram:

-![Architecture Diagram of a Multi-zone Three Node Yugabyte Universe](./assets/images/50-multi_zone_topology_1600x700.png)

 ### Objective

 As an engineer, I want to install Yugabyte Platform on AWS to demonstrate how to deploy a three node cluster in a multi-zone topology.
 ## Prerequisites

-Before creating a universe, the cloud provider environment must first be configured according to the specifications found on the [Yugabyte docs page on cloud configuration.](https://docs.yugabyte.com/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws/) This is to secure the database as well as create access points in the VPC to allow YugabyteDB to connect and communicate with the different nodes in the cluster.
+Before creating a universe, the cloud provider environment must first be configured according to the specifications found on the [Yugabyte Technical Field enablement lab.](YBU-59) This is to secure the database as well as create access points in the VPC to allow YugabyteDB to connect and communicate with the different nodes in the cluster.

 > **Important:** Make a careful note whatever region that contains the VPC will be where the EC2 instance will be launched.

-In this lab, we will focus on deployment with AWS.
+In this lab, you will focus on deployment with AWS.

-Therefore the access key ID and secret id key for programmatic access for your IAM user will be necessary to obtain from your AWS account.

-Obtain the Yugabyte Platform license file (.rli) from your Yugabyte representative to download the Yugabyte Platform Management Console.
 ## Checklist of necessary steps to install Yugabyte Platform

-* Complete AWS prerequisites (IAM role, access keys, Routing Table entry, Security Group, VPC + subnets, Internet Gateway)
+* Complete AWS prerequisites (IAM role, access keys, Routing Table entry, Security Group, VPC + subnets, Internet Gateway).
+Details can be found in the lab YBU-59.

 * Obtain the AWS IAM user's access key ID and secret access key.
 These must specifically be enabled for programmatic access so the Yugabyte Platform can create the nodes in your region.
 [For more information about the access key ID and secret access key review the AWS docs on AWS credentials.](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html)